SofthouseVxo/Education/courses/backend-api/lectures/markdown/lecture-backend-api-6-persistence.md

 * Vertical means a bigger machine.
 * Horizontal means adding more machines.
 * SQL doesn't scale well Horizontally.
-* Lead to a varid number of "NoSQL" databases.
+* Lead to a varied number of "NoSQL" databases.

 ---